-How real-time insolvency data can support your credit control strategy
+How real-time insolvency data supports credit control

 By incorporating insolvency data into your credit control processes, you can monitor business health in real-time and connect multiple data feeds to receive alerts when a business reaches the brink of insolvency.
 Using data-driven technology to bolster due diligence protocols can help you make informed decisions when extending credit, exploring business partnerships, and building professional relationships.

 In response to this data, you can take practical steps such as performing business credit checks to monitor the financial health of current and prospective customers.
 Valuable information as such can prompt you to schedule payment reminders accordingly and accelerate payment collection efforts to reduce the risk of bad debt.

 Using an industry-standard credit control tool can aid you in tracking the insolvency risk posed to businesses and customers you regularly trade with.
 Many use a flag, banner, or traffic light system to illustrate the health of a business.
 The severity of the condition will often be reflected by the colour or number of symbols.
 This data can then be used to assess the creditworthiness of a business.

 How to interpret insolvency data to mitigate financial risk

 As a business owner, you must implement rigorous and robust due diligence measures to operate cautiously and reduce the risk of bad debt.
 Companies are urged to assess the financial health of businesses they regularly trade with to track any changes post Covid-19.
 In addition to financial distress, you may decide to follow the progress of a core client that has entered new territories, such as a new market or changed owners.

 Insolvency data can shine a light on whether a business is in financial distress or facing legal action from creditors, such as a winding up petition.
 Here are some core areas that you must take into consideration if your business is at risk.